violetrollergirl/violetrollergirl.com/booking-guide/index.md

 - If you aren't willing to provide some of the information my form asks for, then you aren't ready to meet.
 Wait until you are ready and willing to provide that information before continuing.
 It's okay to not be ready.
 I'll (probably?) wait for you, too.
 - If you don't know where I'll be or where you'll be or when you want to meet, you need to at least make a best-effort guess to start the conversation with me.
 If you can't do that, you may just need to shore up your own itinerary before contacting me.
 I promise I'm more flexible than you and I want to make a meeting work out, but it takes two to tango.

-For your refenrece, here is a detailed breakdown of what I expect in each and every field of the form.
+For your reference, here is a detailed breakdown of what I expect in each and every field of the form.

 #### Booking form field: your name